 Animal exhibits and displays

-If you are planning to exhibit animals or use them in a circus, apply for a permit from the Regional State Administrative Agency.
+If you are planning to keep animals on display in a permanent or touring animal show or to use them in circus performances, you must obtain a permit from the Regional State Administrative Agency.

 Information on keeping animals on exhibit